 mon-ssh-aths files contain passwords for their corresponding

-authenticated hidden services.
+authenticated onion services.
 They should not be shared with

 third parties or copied from the Admin Workstation for any